Saleha-m14/BAMIYAN-MY-1PROJECT/README.md

 - This section shows the name of the place and country where it is located.
 - The image shows the historical Salsal Static.
-- This section also includes an h2 and p elements that declares what the webpage is about.
+- This section also includes an h2 and p elements that declare what the webpage is about.

-Must See Places Section
+Must See Places

-In this section, the most historical and beautiful places are added.
+In this part, the most historical and beautiful places are added.
+- Buddhasas of Bamiyan
-This section contains two boxes, with an image, and a heading and paragraph.
+  - This section contains two boxes, with an image, and a heading and paragraph.
-Buddhasas of Bamiyan
-  - In this part users will know Boddhas names, their heights, location,how old they are and the yeainon which they were destroyed.
+  - In this section users will know Boddhas names, their heights, location,how old they are and the year which they were destroyed.
   - Image shows that Bodhas are carved in the hearth of the mountain.

-- Band-e Amir National Park
+Band-e Amir National Park

 In this part Band-e Amir dam is introduced as a tourist attraction.
+  - This section contains a box, with an image, and a heading and paragraph.
   - The pupose of this part is to let the users know what a beautiful place it is.
   - In this part users will know that Band-e Amir dam is a tourist attraction, the national park consists of six lakes.
   - Image shows the Band-e Amir dam view.